 A Brief Intro to Business Entities

-When deciding the form of business ownership to use, there are two main factors to consider: liability exposure and tax ramifications.
+When deciding the form of business entity to use, there are two main factors to consider: liability exposure and tax ramifications.

 Liability is the risk that the business will have to pay someone for a business owner’s mistake or for debts that the business itself cannot pay.
 To whom would you be liable and what is the possible scope of that liability (how much might it cost you to cure the mistake or pay the bill) depends on multiple circumstances.
 Some business forms, if properly used, provide the owners with a shield from liability, so that only the business assets (and not the owner’s personal assets) can be reached if there is a judgment against the business due to a mistake.
 Corporations, limited partnerships, and limited liability companies can each provide a shield for personal assets against business debts.
 There are requirements that must regularly be met to keep that shield in place, however, and the costs of forming and maintaining one of those business entities may be more than the business can afford.